PSORLab/EAGO.jl/README.md

 ## EAGO's Optimizer Capabilities

 EAGO is a deterministic global optimizer designed to address a wide variety of optimization problems, emphasizing nonlinear programs (NLPs), by propagating McCormick relaxations along the factorable structure of each expression in the NLP.
-Most operators supported by modern automatic differentiation (AD) packages (e.g. **+**, **sin**, **cosh**) are supported by EAGO and a number utilities for sanitizing native Julia code and generating relaxations on a wide variety of user-defined functions have been included.
+Most operators supported by modern automatic differentiation (AD) packages (e.g., `+`, `sin`, `cosh`) are supported by EAGO and a number utilities for sanitizing native Julia code and generating relaxations on a wide variety of user-defined functions have been included.
 Currently, EAGO supports problems that have a priori variable bounds defined and have differentiable constraints.
 That is, problems should be specified in the generic form below:

 <p align="center">
 <img src="https://github.com/PSORLab/EAGO.jl/blob/master/images/OptForm.svg" width="30%" height="30%">

 ## EAGO's Relaxations

 For each nonlinear term, EAGO makes use of factorable representations to construct bounds and relaxations.
-In the case of F = y(y-5)sin(y), a list is generated and rules for constructing McCormick relaxations are used to formulate relaxations in the original Y decision space<sup>1</sup>:
+In the case of `f(x) = x(x-5)sin(x)`, a list is generated and rules for constructing McCormick relaxations are used to formulate relaxations in the original `X` decision space<sup>1</sup>:

-- *v*<sub>1</sub> = y
+- *v*<sub>1</sub> = x
 - *v*<sub>2</sub> = *v*<sub>1</sub> - 5
 - *v*<sub>3</sub> = sin(*v*<sub>1</sub>)
 - *v*<sub>4</sub> = *v*<sub>1</sub>*v*<sub>2</sub>